 - Kaiba having a straight villainous role is reminiscent of the early manga.
-He's so eager to take revenge on Yugi he ends up almost killing him.
+He's so eager to take revenge on Yugi, he ends up almost killing him.

 - When Yami Yugi's down to 1500 LP and is clearly not in the best shape to continue dueling, Kaiba gloats and orders his Blue-Eyes Ultimate Dragon to attack him directly.
 Yami Yugi gives an epic response.Yami Yugi: Kaiba, once again your ridiculously over-inflated ego blinds you to the truth!
 I am far from beaten!

 - The last blow against Anubis.
 Faced with a monster with 35000 ATK, Yami quickly deduces what kind of strategy Kaiba had planned to beat him with (using the God Cards), and uses his very last card to activate that strategy in his own favor, returning Obelisk, Slifer and Ra to his side of the field after they had been removed from play, before having them combine for infinite power, finally delivering the last blow.
-It's so magnificent, the area dome around them starts to crack open to reveal boiling lava around the duelists, before the arena erupts in an explosion.
+It's so magnificent, the dome around them starts to crack open to reveal boiling lava around the duelists, before the arena erupts in an explosion.

-- The Blue-Eye's Shining Dragon's final attack was probably the best scene in the whole movie, using its One-Hit Kill attack to destroy Anubis.
+- The Blue-Eyes Shining Dragon's final attack was probably the best scene in the whole movie, using its One-Hit Kill attack to destroy Anubis.

-- As Anubis is about to be revived, Joey and Tristan tell him to back off and move to fight him physically until Anubis's zombies outnumber the heroes.Joey: I'd stay in that casket if I were you.
+- As Anubis is about to be revived, Joey and Tristan tell him to back off and move to fight him physically until Anubis's mummies outnumber the heroes.Joey: I'd stay in that casket if I were you.

 - Kaiba comes closer to beating Yugi in this movie than he ever has, to the point that the only reason he doesn't actually win is due more to New Rules as the Plot Demands than anything else.

-- Little Yugi getting tough to protect his protector when he hears Anubis saying he is going to revive using Yami's lifeforce.
+- Yugi getting tough to protect his protector when he hears Anubis saying he is going to revive using Yami's lifeforce.
 Yugi isn't going to stand for someone hurting his friend, even if it means going up against a sorcerer.Yugi: We're not going to stand here while you suck the life out of others to save yourself.
 We're going to take you down, Anubis!